hemesh1993/Puppet/README.md

 # Puppet Professional Certification Resources

-Online resources that will help you prepare for taking the Puppet Professional Certification exam.

-### NOTE: I am not actively using Puppet right now, but I am happy to manage this page.
-If you have forked this repo and wish to make a pull request for the benefit of other people, please feel free to do so.

 ## Exam Objectives

-These are the exam objectives you review and understand in order to pass the test.
+These are the exam objectives to review and understand in order to pass the test.

 ### Language